Big Bertha (drum): History

 In 1922, the University of Chicago commissioned C.G.
-Conn Instruments to build a bass drum for the school.
-Its first use was in the 1922 game versus rival Princeton University.
+Conn Instruments to build a massive bass drum for the school following a home game where Purdue University's All-American Marching Band brought the Purdue Big Bass Drum.
+Chicago's drum was first used in the 1922 rival game versus Princeton University.
 When the University of Chicago ended its varsity football program in 1939, the drum was stored under the school's bleachers.
 It later allegedly became radioactively contaminated as a result of research for the Manhattan Project conducted at the stadium during the 1940s, though it passed a Geiger test before it was returned to Conn.

 In 1954, Colonel D. Harold Byrd, a long-time benefactor of the Longhorn Band, suggested that the drum be purchased from the University of Chicago and given a new home at Texas.
 Mr. Moton Crockett Jr, former student and Director of the Longhorn Band, purchased Bertha for $1.00 from Conn and transported the drum from Elkhart, Indiana, to Austin, Texas, using his own truck and trailer.
 Mr. Crockett refurbished the drum during the spring and summer of 1955, and presented it to incoming Director of the Longhorn Band, Vincent R. DiNino.
 Mr. Crockett established an endowment for the care of Bertha.

 In 1961, the University of Texas and Purdue University chapters of Kappa Kappa Psi pledged to bring their respective drums to a showdown to decide the title of "World's Largest Drum" at the fraternal national convention in Wichita, Kansas; however, as only the Purdue branch of the fraternity showed up, with the Purdue Big Bass Drum, UTA lost its self-claimed title to own the "World's Largest Drum".
 As of 2018, The Guinness Book of World Records lists a Korean drum as the largest.

 In March 1980 a Kappa Kappa Psi pledge class hand-scraped years' of toxic lead paint from the body of the drum and the drum's trailer, returning the finish to a high luster.
 The six pledges' names are inscribed on the inner wall of the drum and can only be seen when the drum heads are removed.

 In 2005, the university celebrated the 50th anniversary of Big Bertha.
 In 2015, Big Bertha appeared in Season 17, Episode 13 of A&E's Shipping Wars as part of its journey to appear in London's New Year's Day Parade in London, England.